• Home /

 The LIFT Act authorizes below-market interest rates for FHA loans to make a 20-year LIFT Act mortgage have the same payment as a 30-year FHA mortgage.

-For example, here is a hypothetical $150,000 FHA mortgage that shows how the LIFT Act works:
+For example, here is a hypothetical $150,000 FHA mortgage that shows how the LIFT Act would work:

 • LIFT Act Loan: 20 years at 5.125% with no annual MIP = $1,000 per month